Skip To Main Content

 Righting the Ship

-SSD is implementing a comprehensive plan, Righting the Ship, designed to address the District’s declining fund balance and reinforce the District’s commitment to student achievement.
-Following a thorough review of District operations and finances, conducted since Superintendent Dr. Michael Maclin took office in October 2023, the Righting the Ship plan aims to secure fiscal stability while ensuring that the District continues to meet the diverse needs of students across the county.
+Last year, SSD implemented the five-year Righting the Ship plan to ensure financial stability and provide the resources our students and staff need.
+Following a thorough review of District operations and finances, conducted when Superintendent Dr. Michael Maclin took office in October 2023, the Righting the Ship plan aims to secure fiscal stability while ensuring that the District continues to meet the diverse needs of students across the county.